lisasivak/lisasivak.github.io/_pages/about.md

   - /about.html
 ---

 I am a sociologist and a computational social scientist.
-Currently, I am a PhD candidate at the [University of Groningen](https://www.rug.nl/), where I study the predictability of fertility outcomes.
-Before that, I was the head of the Center for Modern Childhood Research at
+Currently, I am a PhD candidate at the [University of Groningen](https://www.rug.nl/), where I study the predictability of fertility.
+I am co-organizing a data challenge for predicting fertility outcomes in the Netherlands (PreFer), see details on our website [preferdatachallenge.nl](https://preferdatachallenge.nl).
-[HSE University](https://hse.ru/en).
-I applied machine learning methods and digital traces data along with traditional survey data to study psychological well-being, parenting, and childhood.

 I earned my MA in Sociology from the
 [HSE University](https://hse.ru/en) and the [Moscow School of Social and Economic Sciences](https://www.msses.ru/en/) & University of Manchester.